bellaphan/support.eventyay.com/orders-attendees/How-to-view-reports-on-sales-and-registered-attendees.md

 ![Report on sales](/images/How-to-view-reports-on-sales-and-registered-attendees-1.png)

 On the left hand corner, select orders, this will take you to the overview sale page.
-For more details in terms of attendees or buyers information, you can also select `orders` which is located on your left hand side.
+For more details in terms of attendees or buyers information, you can also select `attendees` which is located on your left hand side.

 ![Report on sales](/images/How-to-view-reports-on-sales-and-registered-attendees-2.png)